 Commercial teams need to design experiences that will help to build a sense of relationship with doctors and patients, by focusing on their needs rather than what digital can do.

 Research shows that post product launch, how a company brand is perceived becomes the greatest factor in HCP decision-making.
-Company perception goes beyond excellent campaign targeting and is influenced by a sense of partnership with sales representatives, support to achieve professional goals, personalized communication, and frequency of engagement across a broad range of channels.
+Company perception goes beyond excellent campaign targeting and is influenced by a sense of partnership with sales representatives, support to achieve professional goals, personalised communication, and frequency of engagement across a broad range of channels.
 Put simply, it’s about understanding and responding to HCP needs.

-Figure 1 draws on market research to develop a hierarchy of HCP needs, creating a framework that commercial and medical teams can adapt to their context and then use to prioritize investments in tactics to engage HCPs.
+Figure 1 draws on market research to develop a hierarchy of HCP needs, creating a framework that commercial and medical teams can adapt to their context and then use to prioritise investments in tactics to engage HCPs.

 Figure 1: Hierarchy of HCP needs